cfpb/design-system/docs/components/paragraphs.md

         variation_specs: >-
           * Also referred to as a subheading

+          * Avenir Next Regular

-          * Lead paragraph text is responsive.
+          * Text is responsive.
 Displays as a Heading 3 (22px / 28px) on large screens (>601px wide).
 Displays at Heading 4 (18px / 22px but still Regular weight) on small screens (<601px wide).
       - variation_code_snippet: |-
           <p class="a-micro-copy">
               Lorem ipsum dolor sit amet